The Inspector is now both a conversion and ESEF report audit tool

-The ParsePort XBRL Inspector was created to let auditors view and audit reporting packages in the iXBRL format.
-It allows the user to access all necessary information from a reporting package to get a clear view of everything that has been reported.
+The initial scope of the ParsePort XBRL Inspector was to let auditors view and audit reporting packages in the iXBRL format allowing you to access all necessary information in a reporting package to get a clear view of everything that has been reported.

 In this article you will get an introduction on how to use the ParsePort XBRL Inspector, which has been made available for free to European auditors as well as all ParsePort customers.
 If you have any questions regarding the ParsePort XBRL Inspector, you can register for one of the ParsePort Q&A Webinars about the Inspector.

 Please use this link to download the ParsePort Inspector User Manual

 You can watch the video below to get a thorough demonstration on how to use the ParsePort XBRL Inspector.
 If you have any questions after watching the video, you can sign up for one of the ParsePort Q&A Webinars to learn more.